hzblabs/hzblabs/README.md

 🚀 Software Engineer (Software + ML)

-I’m passionate about solving problems across **software, machine learning, and hardware**.
+I’m passionate about solving problems across **software and machine learning**.
-I enjoy building systems that are both **practical and scalable**, and I like experimenting with projects that combine my **instinct for hardware** with my software/ML focus.
+I enjoy building systems that are both **practical and scalable**, and I like experimenting with projects that combine software/ML focus.

 ---